Important information on your recycling service

-The Policy impacts kerbside recycling services, as recyclables from households are usually on-sold in a mixed form.
-While most of Victoria’s kerbside recyclable material is processed in Victoria or Australia, significant quantities are exported to China for processing, meaning the new restrictions are having impacts on recycling processors.
+The policy most directly impacts kerbside recycling services, as recyclables from households are usually on-sold in a mixed form.
+While most of Victoria’s kerbside recyclable material is processed in Australia, a small portion is exported to China for processing meaning the new restrictions are already having impacts on recycling processors.

-Recycling processors will most likely seek to reset contractual arrangements with councils to better reflect current market conditions.
+Recycling processors have been working with councils to reset contractual arrangements to better reflect current market conditions.

 Why do we send material to China?

-In recent years, China has purchased recyclable material recovered in Victoria (and across the globe) to meet their need for feedstock for manufacturing.
+In recent years, China has purchased recyclable material recovered from across the globe, including Victoria, to meet their manufacturing feedstock needs.

 Should I continue to recycle?

-It is now more critical than ever for residents to correctly sort their recycling for kerbside collection.
-Residents can also try to minimise the amount of waste they produce in the first place – shop smart and avoid unnecessary packaging (using reusable drink bottles and coffee cups are great ways to start).
+Yes.
+It is more critical than ever for residents to correctly sort their recycling for kerbside collection.
+We can also try to minimise the amount of waste we produce in the first place – shop smart and avoid unnecessary packaging.
+Using reusable drink bottles, shopping bags and coffee cups are great ways to start.

-What is Council doing to address the challenges facing industry?
+What is Glen Eira doing to address the industry challenges?

 What is the Victorian Government doing to address the challenges facing the recycling industry?

-The Victorian Government is providing a $13 million package in the short-term for councils and industry to support the ongoing kerbside collection of household recyclable material up until 30 June 2018.
+The Victorian Government has provided a $13 million package for councils and industry to support the ongoing kerbside collection of household recyclable material.
+This funding is to assist councils through until 30 June 2018.